 In the new COVID-19 era, retailers are experiencing tough times.
 BI tools can help companies to improve their marketing strategies and get better customer insights.

 Companies are losing revenue, customers are shifting to online shopping and becoming disloyal to brands.
 In other words, the stakes are higher than ever before for retailers around the world.

-This made the role of marketing extremely important, almost crucial, as from marketing tactics and instruments now depend how much companies can recover revenues.
-This article argues why companies should have business intelligence (BI) in their portfolio of tools to successfully thrive in the future.
+This made the role of marketing extremely important, almost crucial to businesses.
+Now companies depend on right marketing tactics and instruments to try to recover revenues.
+In this article, we argue why companies should have business intelligence (BI) to thrive in the future.

-In addition, in the new reality consumers are being very disloyal to brands.
+In addition, in the new reality, customers are very disloyal to brands.
 Instead of sticking to familiar shopping patterns and brands, consumers have changed their behaviors during uncertainty.
-Having surveyed the shopping habits of customers across four countries, McKinsey said that on average 40% of consumers tried new brands or retailers.
+After surveying the shopping habits across four countries, McKinsey said that on average 40% of consumers tried new brands or retailers.
 US consumers were particularly disloyal, as 46% of them switched brands.

 Like it or not, this is the next normal in customer experience.
-This also means that the special responsibility falls onto the shoulders of marketing departments.
+This also means that marketing departments now have the special responsibility to step up.
 Old tactics are no longer effective.
 There are ways, however, and marketers need to start implementing them as soon as possible for businesses to stay afloat.

 In its Reimagining Marketing in the Next Normal report series, McKinsey came up with four key enablers to help marketers:

 - Organizational design and culture